Tapas: History

 There are many tapas competitions throughout Spain.
 Beginning in 2005 the city of Valladolid in Northwest Spain has hosted a national tapas competition each November.
-Interest in this event outside of Spain spurred the International School of Culinary Arts to hold an International Tapas Competition for Culinary Schools, starting in 2009.
+Interest in this event outside of Spain spurred the City of Valladolid to hold an International Tapas Competition for Culinary Schools, starting in 2009.
 Various schools from around the world come to Spain annually to compete in it for the best tapa concept.
+The international competition was initially aimed at students from culinary schools around the world.
+In 2017, this format gave way to the World Tapas Competition, conceived as a competition for professional chefs representing different countries.
+The competition now brings together 16 finalists from around the world in Valladolid.
+The field consists of international finalists from qualifying events held in countries and regions around the world and the winner of the previous year's Spanish National Tapas Competition.
+The 2018 winner was Shuyun Chen from New Zealand.
+The World Tapas Competition awards €10,000 to the winner, €5,000 to the runner-up and €2,500 to the third-placed chef.

 Origin

-Though the primary meaning of tapa is cover or lid, in Spain it has also become a term for this style of food.
-The origin of this new meaning is uncertain but there are several theories:
+Though the primary meaning of tapa is cover or lid, in Spain it has also become a term for this style of appetiser.
+The origin of this meaning and style of food is uncertain, but there are several theories purporting to explain it.